rasmus-storjohann/ReduxTypescript/redux_architecture.md

+# Dry redux

-## Stay DRY: Defining action and store types using ReturnType<T>
+## Defining redux actions and store using ReturnType<T>

 Redux tends to require a lot of boilerplate code, and many different approaches have been proposed to manage this problem.
-Typescript's `ReturnType<T>` makes this pretty easy to do.
+I find that Typescript's `ReturnType<T>` makes this pretty easy to do.

 Redux encourages us to work in a functional style where values are computed once and never changed (mutated) later.
-In Javascript where everything is mutable, it is easy to introduce bugs by changing data we shouldn't.
+In Javascript everything is mutable, so it's easy to introduce bugs by changing state where we shouldn't.
 Immutable.js is a widely used library designed to stop us from changing state, but it has its own drawbacks.
-Typescript has `readonly` modifier on data and the `Readonly<T>` helper.
+Typescript has the `readonly` modifier and the `Readonly<T>` helper.
 These enforce immutability at compile time with no run time impact, which means that unlike with `immutable.js` we can work with plain javascript objects.

-With `ReturnType<T>` and `Readonly<T>`, the `increment()` action and action generator can be defined without any repetion:
+With these tools, the `increment()` action and action generator can be defined without any repetion:

 ```ts
 export const increment = (store: Store) => (